tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 055.md

 - We enter into what appears to be a war party discussing actions for the Silver Order.
 - The Lord Commander presents us with a viewing of an old ass sacred text.
 	- Silas takes possession of it to read over the course of the next X days
+	- We got a Manual of Wisdom
 - We head back to Emberwood and head into the Red Lion Hotel and request to speak with River.
 - The Pale Man *was* a mage in good standing with the Amythyst Academy, until it was discovered he was using his own apprentices as test subjects, testing the effects of eldritch contamination on them.
 	- Fredrick Von Lichten
 - The mage we're looking for in the Rose Theatre is the "Iron Banshee"
--